sonujose/firebase-app/README.md

 ```
 npm install
 ```
-5) Add your firebase credentials
+5) Getting ready with firebase
 ```
-Install firebase on your machine. please follow firebase official documentation
+Install firebase on your machine.
+Please follow firebase official documentation
 Create a project on firebase console
 Go to public\firebaseAuth.js , replace the content with your credentials
 ```